cplusplus/SG20/README.md

       This directory contains document templates used by pandoc during the document build process.
     - spellcheck:
-      The directory contains lists of additional works and ignorable errors for spell checking.
+      The directory contains lists of additional words and ignorable errors for spell checking.
 - sources:
   This directory hierarchy contains the source files for the document.
     - css:
-      This directory contains CSS files used when building the document in HTML format.
+      This directory contains CSS files used by the document when built in HTML format.
     - images:
       This directory contains images used in the document.